Podcast: Download

 First, recall and mentally repeat what you have to write down rather than just copy it mechanically.
 You can even use movies and TV series as I discuss in how to improve memory using these tools

 This process isn’t difficult to do because the information will stay in your short-term memory for around 10-20 seconds if you have paid attention.
-And mentally recalling it right then it an excellent way of transferring it from your working memory (short-term memory) to your long-term memory.
+And mentally recalling it right then gives you an excellent way of transferring the knowledge from your working memory (short-term memory) to your long-term memory.

 Next, take a few seconds to store that piece of information in your Memory Palace.
 That will consolidate that memory even further.